 Pros: A very FUN course with many interesting holes.
-I think the course is great for all skill levels because although there are few chances to throw a driver there are many holes that demand a well chosen and executed line.
+I think the course is fun for all skill levels because although there are few chances to throw a driver there are many holes that demand a well chosen and executed line.
 Lots of woodsy holes and several made me smile when I first saw them.
 Nice use of the hills and elevation variations.
 24 holes.

-Other Thoughts: Not a world championship caliber course but it rates a 5 on my fun scale which is why I give it a 3.5.
+Other Thoughts: Not a world championship caliber course but it rates high on my fun scale which is why I give it a 3.5.
 Only a couple longish holes, more of a control type of course which causes you to find your line and hit it.
 We need courses like this... they make this game fun for all.

 For advanced players every hole is 2 able but, there are risks involved (as there should be in my book).
-For beginners and intermediates this course would be fun too, and even for beginners I believe though it is far from wide open being in the woods so much.
+For intermediates this course would be fun too, and even for beginners I believe though it is far from wide open being in the woods so much.

 I had a blast playing it.
 I was fairly hot that day and made 21 deuces out of 24 holes..
-I was impressed with the design and how well marked the course was.
-Great job you guys!
+I was impressed with the design, Great job you guys! *****

 1 of 4 people found this review helpful.